The Record Breaker!

 Later that year she released her first single, Hometown Glory, written about the area she’d grown up in, Tottenham, London.

-This lead her to be a headliner for acoustic sets, where she was supported by another up and coming singer-songwriter, Damien Rice.
+This led her to be a headliner for acoustic sets, where she was supported by another up-and-coming singer-songwriter, Damien Rice.

 Her debut album, 19, soon followed suit as it was released in January 2008.